shabin5785/react-notes/Notes_3.md

 	3.Either the common owner or another component higher up in the hierarchy should own the state.
 	4.If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common owner component.

+ ### Code splitting and lazy loading

 - Code-Splitting is a feature supported by bundlers like Webpack, Rollup and Browserify (via factor-bundle) which can create multiple bundles that can be dynamically loaded at runtime.Code-splitting your app can help you “lazy-load” just the things that are currently needed by the user, which can dramatically improve the performance of your app.
 While you haven’t reduced the overall amount of code in your app, you’ve avoided loading code that the user may never need, and reduced the amount of code needed during the initial load.
 -The best way to introduce code-splitting into your app is through the dynamic import() syntax.
+When Webpack comes across this syntax, it automatically starts code-splitting your app